Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Extend

+TBD: review this

-Fails if the extension flag is not set.
-(TBD: clarify)
+1. Fails if the `extension` flag is `false`.

-Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
-Pops an integer `depth` from the data stack.
-Pops an item, `extension`, from the data stack.
-On the stack identified by `stackid`, takes the `n`th tuple and replaces it with a copy of that tuple with one additional field added, containing `extension`.
+2. Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
+3. Pops an integer `depth` from the data stack.
+4. Pops an item, `extension`, from the data stack.
+5. On the stack identified by `stackid`, takes the `n`th tuple and replaces it with a copy of that tuple with one additional field added, containing `extension`.

 (TBD: be precise about how cost accounting works for this.
 Do we even still need this and in what form?)

-## Extension opcodes
+### Extension opcodes

-### NOPs 0–9
+All non-assigned opcodes are NOPs (no effect).

-Fails if the extension flag is not set.
-(TBD: clarify)
+Execution of a NOP fails the VM execution if the `extension` flag is `false`.

 Have no effect when executed.

-### Reserved

-TODO: do we really need reserved opcodes?
-All NOPs are prohibited w/o "extensible" flag turned on (that is for unknown tx versions).

-Causes the VM to halt and fail.

 ## Encoding opcodes